ken-soares/ken-soares/README.md

 This year, I will do at least 4 projects (I **think** I exceeded 4 projects...)

-I love Linux, I use a Linux-based OS for everything (Android phone, Manjaro Linux computer, Raspbian mini-server)
+I love Linux, I use a Linux-based OS for everything (Android phone, Manjaro Linux computer, Raspbian mini-server) I also love **both** vim and emacs, and you can find my config files for them in my .dotfiles repo

 I know a few programming languages: